StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 But it is.

-I like what you said, Neil. in that sense is because we refer to things poetically as a universe unto its own, basically
+The reason people use it poetically in that sense is because we refer to things poetically

-and not interacting with
+is doing its own thing and not interacting with the rest, right?

-trying to capture scientifically here.
+Which is what we're trying to capture scientifically here.

 Okay.

-Well, Neil, I got to tell you a Patreon member?
-If not, shut the hell up and read the next question.
-Okay?
-Well, Neil, I gotta tell you, you have
+If not, shut the hell up and read the question.

-that was a damn good point.
+Because that was a damn good point.

-Oh, my God.
 Hold on.

-Now I gotta go online right now.
+Now I got to go online right now.

-I gotta get on Patreon right now
+I've got to get on Patreon right now.

-so I can ask my question.
+So I can ask my question.

 All right, here we go.